 - 1/4 cup coconut oil or vegan butter, melted

 - Preheat the oven to 350 degrees F. Line a baking sheet with parchment paper or silicone baking mat.

-- In a large bowl, combine almond flour, gluten-free oats, melted coconut oil or vegan butter, maple syrup, sea salt, baking soda, and vanilla extract.
+- In a large bowl, combine almond flour, gluten-free oats, melted coconut oil or vegan butter, maple syrup, sea salt, baking powder, and vanilla extract.
 Stir to combine.

 - Add the chocolate chips and fold into the cookie dough, until evenly distributed (if using).

 - Using rounded tablespoons or a 1 ½-inch cookie scoop, scoop the cookie dough out onto your prepared cookie sheet.